6.6. Natural Language Processing#

 !pip install inflect

-If you want to generate plurals, singulars, or indefinite articles from given words, use inflect.
+To generate plurals, singulars, or indefinite articles from given words, use inflect.

 import inflect